maple-labs/liquidations/README.md

 ## About Maple

 [Maple Finance](https://maple.finance/) is a decentralized corporate credit market.
 Maple provides capital to institutional borrowers through globally accessible fixed-income yield opportunities.

-For all technical documentation related to the Maple V2 protocol, please refer to the GitHub [wiki](https://github.com/maple-labs/maple-core-v2/wiki).

 ---